Chimney Inspection Guide for Chicagoland Homeowners

 A Level II inspection includes everything in Level I plus video camera scanning of the entire flue interior.
 The video reveals cracks, deterioration, obstructions, displaced flue tile, and liner damage that cannot be seen from the firebox or chimney top.

-NFPA 211 requires Level II in four situations:
+NFPA 211 calls for Level II in four situations:

 - Property transfer (sale of the home)